isc-projects/kea/doc/guide/classify.rst

 ================================================

-Classes can be statically assigned to the clients using techniques described in `??? <#reservation4-client-classes>`__ and `??? <#reservation6-client-classes>`__.
+Classes can be statically assigned to the clients using techniques described in :ref:`reservation4-client-classes` and :ref:`reservation6-client-classes`.

 .. _classification-subnets:

 Configuring Subnets With Class Information
 ==========================================

-In certain cases it beneficial to restrict access to certain subnets only to clients that belong to a given class, using the "client-class" keyword when defining the subnet.
+In certain cases it is beneficial to restrict access to certain subnets only to clients that belong to a given class, using the "client-class" keyword when defining the subnet.

 Let's assume that the server is connected to a network segment that uses the 192.0.2.0/24 prefix.
-The Administrator of that network has decided that addresses from range 192.0.2.10 to 192.0.2.20 are going to be managed by the DHCP4 server.
+The administrator of that network has decided that addresses from the range 192.0.2.10 to 192.0.2.20 are going to be managed by the DHCP4 server.
 Only clients belonging to client class Client_foo are allowed to use this subnet.
 Such a configuration can be achieved in the following way: